 Pallet frames are a simple farmhouse accent that you can get for about $15 each on Amazon.

 But you can DIY two for less than $10!
 Get the simple tutorial over here.

 13. Age a cheap aluminum planter for a sweet centerpiece.

-You can also shop for something similar at Magnolia Market for $40.00 if over-spending is your thing.
+You can also shop for something similar at Hobby Lobby for $75 if over-spending is your thing.

 Break out the hot glue gun, gather some twigs and pinecones, and buy a bag of cotton balls.
-You can make these farmhouse staples for less than $2.00.
+You can make these farmhouse cotton stem staples for less than $2.

 Grab some hammered spray paint and some cheap wire baskets.
-We recommend you put these all over the house for the cost of the paint—which will be around $6.00.
-You can also buy a single one on Amazon for $10.99.
+We recommend you buy these dollar tree wire baskets and put them all over the house for the cost of the paint—which will be around $6.
+You can also buy a single one on Amazon for $10.
 Either way, they’re functional and whimsical.